hazzaldo/calories-tracker/README.md

 npm install
 ```

-Then run the command below to start the server which will start listening on port 4000 and connect to the MongoDB Atals database.
+Then run the command below to start the server which will start listening on port 4000 and connect to the MongoDB Atlas database.
 ```
 nodemon server
 ```